sjackman/white-spruce-organelles-paper/README.md

 ### Assembly

-The plastid genome was assembled into a single circular scaffold with seven gaps.
-The assembly metrics are shown in table 1.
+The plastid genome was assembled into a single circular scaffold of 125 kbp with seven gaps.
+The assembly metrics are shown in [table 1][].

 ### Annotation

-The plastid genome has 90 protein coding (mRNA) genes, 41 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in figure 1.
+The plastid genome contains 90 protein coding (mRNA) genes, 41 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in figure 1.

 ![Figure 1: Plastid genes](plastid-annotation.png)